Can Hydrogen Peroxide Cure Ear-Piercing Infections?

 It is normal for your piercing to hurt, look pink and swell initially.
 This is because you have a wound in place of the piercing.
 However, in few cases, your ear or nose may have developed an infection during or after piercing.

-Here are some sure signs and symptoms that you have an infected nose or ear following the piercing.
+Here are some sure signs and symptoms that you have an infected nose or ear after getting it pierced:

 - If you have done the ear piercing or nose piercing yourself, then the risk of getting the wound infected is very high.